Affine noncommutative geometry: 5c. Truncated characters

 \begin{definition} Given a Woronowicz algebra $(A,u)$, the variable

 is called truncation of the main character, with parameter $t\in(0,1]$. \end{definition}

 Our purpose in what follows will be that of proving that for $O_N,O_N^+,U_N,U_N^+$, the asymptotic laws of the truncated characters $\chi_t$ with $t\in(0,1]$ are the laws $g_t,\gamma_t,G_t,\Gamma_t$.
-This is something quite technical, but natural, motivated by the findings in Proposition 5.19 above, and also by a number of more advanced considerations, to become clear later on.
+This is something quite technical, but natural, motivated by the findings in Proposition 5.19, and also by a number of more advanced considerations, to become clear later on.
+So, let us do this.
 In order to study the truncated characters, we can use:

 \begin{theorem} The moments of the truncated characters are given by

 and with $N\to\infty$ this quantity equals $(s/N)^k|D(k)|$. \end{theorem}

 \begin{proof} The first assertion follows from the following computation: